Discover Southwest Washington

 Help protect wildlife by keeping dogs leashed

-With summer right around the corner, now’s the time to get out and enjoy Washington’s great outdoors.
+With summer arriving, now’s the time to get out and enjoy Washington’s great outdoors.
 Also during this time, does are giving birth to fawns, ground-nesting birds are tending to their eggs and young chicks, and sensitive plants are growing to provide food and habitat for wildlife.

 If you have a canine companion, chances are they’re eager to join you outdoors, too.
 While dogs are welcome at WDFW wildlife areas and water access areas, please keep in mind that they must be leashed through July 31.
 Learn more about how this helps to protect habitat, wildlife, and people in our 2022 blog post.